DataMaster-2501/DataMaster-Android-AdBlock-Hosts/README.md

 So in Android & Linux you have to list the domain name & every subdomain name as well.🙄

 This list blocks Ads, Analytics/Tracking Services, websites/services with a bad privacy policy.
-With this list you can block ads within Android Apps & On Websites This Hosts file setup for IPv4 & IPv6
+With this list you can block ads within Android Apps & On Websites.
+This Hosts file setup for IPv4 & IPv6.
 You may also use this list with https://github.com/gorhill/uBlock

 Keep in mind that if you really like to watch videos on news websites,